deborah1998/PA-5/README.md

   * Test your program using the test cases.
 Also test all error checking.
 Make sure it seems to work with the full file as well.

 ## ASSIGNMENT REMINDERS
-Follow the programming assignment requirements document for comments, formatting, etc. You may not use lists even if you have learned them in a prior course, only because it significantly changes the algorithmic thinking on this problem and it's good to be able to think through it this way too (we'll get there soon, I promise).
+Follow the programming assignment requirements document for comments, formatting, etc. You must use a list to store data from a file, and then process that data in other functions.

 Recall that you may not do someone else’s work, or have someone else do your work.
 Sharing of solutions is an honor code violation.
 This includes someone who is not in the class, including a tutor, writing any or all of your algorithm or code or dictating to you how to do it.
 As everyone in the class is solving the same problem, no code may change hands.
 See the syllabus for details or ask the professor if you are unsure.

 ## EXTRA CREDIT
-Create a particularly interesting/difficult question for your 4th question.
-You may ask if your planned question will qualify you for extra credit at any point, including during the design stage.
-The more impressive, the more extra credit (up to 2 points). *Describe in extracredit.txt why you think your question deserves extra credit (keep it brief).*
+Create an additional question for your program to solve, and incorporate it into your code.
+The more impressive, the more extra credit (up to 2 points). *Describe in extracredit.txt the question you are answering (keep it brief).*

 ## REFLECTION
 Write a short reflection about the programming assignment in reflection.txt: what did you learn, what would you do differently next time, what was difficult, what do you like/dislike about working with files?
 This should be no more than a page.